To find out more about Clare’s journey towards a Global Sustainable Tourism certification, Click Here.

 Explore the impressive medieval Franciscan friary.
 It was founded by The O’Briens of Thomond, who once ruled much of north Munster.

-Don’t forget to visit the sacristy, an impressive structure with a ribbed, barrel-vaulted ceiling.
-Take a special note of the beautiful east window, with its five lancets, as it lights up the chancel.
+The building contains an exceptional wealth of 15th and 16th century sculptures carved in the local hard limestone.
+Visit the sacristy, an impressive structure with a ribbed, barrel-vaulted ceiling.
+Take special note of the beautiful east window, with its five lancets, as it lights up the chancel.

 Attraction Highlights

-• Exhibitions on display
+• Exhibitions on display.

 Good To Know